fidodogtraining/fidodogtraining.github.io/_autopages/grooming.md

   <img src="/images/2020/fuzzball-after.jpg" alt="" />
 </div></div>
 Your dog deserves to look great without stress.
-As with our training programs, Fido's Gray Dog Grooming has your dog’s safety and comfort as our highest priority.
+As with our training programs, Fido's Gray Dog Grooming was designed with your dog’s safety and comfort in mind.

 Our brand-new facility features a stainless-steel tub lined with noise-canceling matting, and a host of other features to ensure your pup’s comfort.